- What are 5-Alpha Reductase Inhibitors?

 Tamsulosin is classified as an Alpha-Blocker and helps to assist in causing a relaxing effect in specific muscles.
-The muscles that are relaxed include those found at the neck of the bladder and the prostate’s muscles.
+The muscles that relax include the muscles at the neck of the bladder and the prostate muscles.

 A drug like Jalyn will usually be offered to a man who experiences more noticeable symptoms with their prostate gland and urinary tract.
 The relaxation of the prostate gland and the bladder neck muscles might help to alleviate these symptoms at a more significant level.